megaport/terraform-provider-megaport/docs/resources/megaport_vxc.md

         - `description` - (Optional) A description for the BGP connection, up to 100 characters.
         - `med_in` - (Optional) The MED will be applied to all routes received on this BGP connection.
 Leave blank to use the value received from the BGP peer.
 The route with the lowest value will be preferred.
         - `med_out` - (Optional) The MED will be applied to all routes transmitted on this BGP connection.
 The neighbouring autonomous system may prefer the lowest value at their discretion.
-        - `bfd_enabled` - (Optional) Must be true for BFD configuration to be honoured - default is false
+        - `bfd_enabled` - (Optional) Must be true for BFD configuration to be honoured - default is false.
     - `bfd_configuration` - (Optional) Bidirectional Forwarding Detection.
 These settings will be used for all BGP connections on this interface where BFD is enabled.
         - `tx_interval` - (Optional) The minimum time between sending BFD packets to the neighbour.
 The supported range is 300ms to 9000ms.
         - `rx_interval` - (Optional) The minimum time between BFD packets that a neighbour should send.
 The supported range is 300ms to 9000ms.
         - `multiplier` - (Optional) The BGP session will be torn down if this many consecutive BFD packets are not received from the neighbour.
-- `b_end`
+- `b_end`:
     - `port_id` - (Required) The Port that the VXC B-End is attached to.
     - `requested_vlan` - (Required) The VLAN assign to the B-End port.